gvellut/gpx2exif/README.md

 It is possible to specify only seconds (s) or minutes (m) or hours (h) or any combination but the order (h then m then s) must be kept.
 No space is allowed.

-The `--delta` switch can be present multiple times.
-For example, one to set the time zone and that will not change (or very infrequently, like on DST switch days) between runs of `gpx2exif` and one set to the time drift of the camera, which can change often (additional 5 to 10 seconds of drift every session with my Fujifilm camera). `gpx2exif` will add the two together to compute a single delta for the run.
+The `--delta` switch can be present multiple times if needed.

 The time shift can also be negative.
 For example: